vuesion/vuesion/docs/introduction.md

 ## Recommended architecture

-The vue-starter is build on top of the idea of micro-services or a service-oriented-architecture.
+Vuesion is build on top of the idea of micro-services or a service-oriented-architecture.

 This is because a separation of concerns approach is much better to maintain over time and it's much easier to manage a single technology per service instead of a mix of technologies e.g. PHP server-side-rendering and a Javascript client side app.

 ::: tip Deployment
-The vue-starter project should be it's own deployable unit, it should be dreaded as it's own service in the architecture.
+The vuesion project should be it's own deployable unit, it should be dreaded as it's own service in the architecture.
 :::

 ::: tip Example
-If the vue-starter needs to access a database - the database should be exposed as another service and the vue-starter should access this service via RESTful API calls.
+If vuesion needs to access a database - the database should be exposed as another service and vuesion should access this service via RESTful API calls.
 :::